Eryk-Mozdzen/Ray_Tracing_CPU/README.md

 `View` class describes position and direction of "virtual camera" on scene.
 It also contains distance from eye to trajectory plane.

-`RenderScene` class is the core of algorithm.
+`Scene` class is the core of algorithm.
 It contains informations about all objects and lights on screen.

 ## To do:
 - overall optimalization